This chapter should be read in conjunction with Adopt Thames Valley - Adoption Recruitment Policy.

 17.12 Applicants who have a Child or Children

-Applications will be accepted from people who already have a child, in which case any children in the family should usually be four and a half years old or more and at least three years older than the age of the child the applicant is seeking to adopt. when the placement is made.
+Applications will be accepted from people who already have a child, in which case any children in the family should usually be four and a half years old or more and at least two-three years older than the age of the child the applicant is seeking to adopt.

 Exceptions regarding age of the adopted child are made when a sibling is being placed with them, if it is suitable for both children.

 17.13 Domicile/Habitual Residence in the British Isles